HKU-BAL/SENSV/README.md

 ```
 Required Arguments:
   -sample_name - Name of the sample
   -fastq - The path to the reads, either gziped or raw
   -ref - Reference fasta file
   -output_prefix - Output prefix for all intermediate files and final output, preferably inside a folder.

 Optional Arguments:
   -min_sv_size - Minimum SV size to be called
   -max_sv_size - Maximum SV size to be called
--target_sv_type - [DUP/DEL/DUP,DEL], default is DUP,DEL
 ```

-After the process is done, the result bed2 file will be available in <output_prefix>_final.result.
+After the process is done, the result bed2 file will be available in <output_prefix>_final.vcf.